 However, political rights, civil liberties and freedom of the media are also valuable and help create a virtuous circle for socio-economic progress throughout the land and they, too, are included.

-In time, adoption of the above goals will lead to the necessary revenues being generated through rising taxation for investment in schools, hospitals, welfare and infrastructure.
+In time, adoption of the above goals will lead to increased revenues being generated through taxation for investment in schools, hospitals, welfare and infrastructure.
 And the cost of implementing these reforms is minimal.
-So governments everywhere have absolutely no excuse for not carrying through these kind of constructive reforms and failure to do so should no longer be tolerated by western governments, international financial institutions and poverty campaigners.
+So governments everywhere have absolutely no excuse for not carrying through these kind of constructive reforms and failure to do so should no longer be accepted by western governments, international financial institutions and poverty campaigners.

 Bearing this in mind we have given 'corruption perceptions' the highest weight and have multiplied each country's score in that discipline by 4; next, encouraging 'economic freedom' is also essential so we have multiplied this score by 3; political rights/civil liberties are also important and we times this score by 2 and media freedom we leave x 1. (with these weights in place the final score for each country is the average out of 10)

 'THE GOOD, THE MODERATE, THE MEDIOCRE AND THE REPREHENSIBLE'